social-media-ethics-automation/book/book_contents/ch21_conclusions/02_ethics_tech.md

 <br>
 <br>

-But even people who thought they were doing something good regretted the consequences of their creations, such as [Eli Whitney](https://en.wikipedia.org/wiki/Eli_Whitney) who hoped his invention of the cotton gin would reduce slavery in the United States, but only made it worse, or [Albert Einstein regretting his role in convincing the US government to invent nuclear weapons](https://www.amnh.org/exhibitions/einstein/peace-and-war/the-manhattan-project#:~:text=He%20came%20to%20regret%20taking,I%20would%20have%20done%20nothing.%22).
+But even people who thought they were doing something good regretted the consequences of their creations, such as [Eli Whitney](https://en.wikipedia.org/wiki/Eli_Whitney) who hoped his invention of the cotton gin would reduce slavery in the United States, but only made it worse, or [Alfred Nobel](https://en.wikipedia.org/wiki/Alfred_Nobel) who invented dynamite (which could be used in construction or in war) and decided to create the Nobel prizes, or [Albert Einstein regretting his role in convincing the US government to invent nuclear weapons](https://www.amnh.org/exhibitions/einstein/peace-and-war/the-manhattan-project#:~:text=He%20came%20to%20regret%20taking,I%20would%20have%20done%20nothing.%22), or Aza Raskin regretting his invention infinite scroll.

-% TODO: Re-mention creator of infinite scroll, perhaps Nobel